JCloudYu/lazy-http/README.md

-    proxy:[hostname]:https:[dst-host]:[dst-port] Proxy request for hostname to remote https server! proxy:[hostname]:unix:[dst-host]:[dst-port] Proxy request for hostname to local named pipe server! mime:[extension]:[mime-type] Add a relation between specified extension and mime-type! cors:[hostname]:[path-to-js-cors-handler] Attach a cors handler to a specific hostname!
+    proxy:[hostname]:https:[dst-host]:[dst-port] Proxy request for hostname to remote https server! proxy:[hostname]:unix:[dst-host]:[dst-port] Proxy request for hostname to local named pipe server! mime:[extension]:[mime-type] Add a relation between specified extension and mime-type! cors:[hostname]:[path-to-cors-handler] Attach a cors handler to a specific hostname! csp:[hostname]:[path-to-csp-handler] Attach a csp handler to a specific hostname!
+PATH:
+    This program will use the following rules to process the input paths.
+        1. If the path is pointed to a valid file, then the path will be loaded as a config
+        2. If the path is pointed to a valid directory, then the path will be used as the document root
+        3. If the path doesn't exist, then verbose error message and skipping
 ```

 ## Logs ##